 Borrowers with fair or impaired credit (FICO scores under 660), high DTIs, or both must expect less attractive offers with higher fees, higher rates, and shorter terms.

 Pro tip: Have your medical bills caused issues with your credit score?
 Companies like Dovly use technology to help repair credit scores by removing inaccuracies on your credit report.
 Dovly customers see a 54 point increase in their credit score on average over the first six months.
 Sign up for Dovly.

 Shopping Around for Medical Loans

 No matter how strong your credit is, don’t accept your first loan offer, and don’t limit your medical loan search to a single lender.
 Time and patience permitting, source quotes from at least a half-dozen online lenders, plus traditional bank and credit union lenders in your area.
-You can also use aggregators like SoFi and Credible to compare multiple offers at once.
+You can also use aggregators like Credible to compare multiple offers at once.

 Most of the time, soliciting a conditional loan offer doesn’t hurt your credit score.
 With rare exceptions, lenders only conduct formal credit checks when borrowers accept the offered terms and consent to a check, which may temporarily lower their credit score.
 As long as you’ve been truthful during your initial inquiry and no negative information is unearthed in the underwriting process, such as an unusually high DTI, you should only have to consent to a single credit check on the most favorable offer you’ve received.

 Relatively small changes to the terms of a medical loan could affect your required monthly installment payment and total financing charge.
 Consider these examples for a hypothetical $10,000 loan principal:

 - 8% APR: With a 36-month term, the monthly payment is $313.36, and interest charges total $1,281.09.
 With a 60-month term, the monthly payment is $202.76, and interest charges total $2,165.84.